McCormick Place Convention Center

 4:10 P.M.
 CDT

-THE PRESIDENT: Hell, hello, hello!
+THE PRESIDENT: Hello, hello, hello!
 (Applause.)
 Thank you, thank you, thank you.
 I want to start off by saying two things.
 Number one, the only reason I’m standing here as your President of the United States of America is because of the IBEW came on with me early.
 (Applause.)

 And secondly, is Delaware in the house?
 Anybody from Delaware?